pulumi-demos/examples/python/aws-eks-base-infra/README.md

 # Amazon EKS Cluster

 This example deploys an EKS Kubernetes cluster inside a AWS VPC with proper NodeGroup and Networking Configured

+# Demo Overview

+This demo highlights the following:
+- Python support: It is written in Python.
+  - Uses standard Python approach of breaking code out to different files.
+- Uses programmatic secrets to encrypt the kubeconfig output.
+- Can be used in conjunction with one of the guestbook project to demonstrate, among other things, stack references.

 ## Deploying the App